scott4dev/nodlog/README.md

 nodlog
 ======

-Log server running on node.js
+A log server running on node.js